GSC vs Naver SearchAdvisor vs Cloudflare — Same Site, Three Datasets, Three Stories

 | Cloudflare top visited page | /tools/baby-formula/ |

-baby-formula doesn't show in GSC at all, yet it's #1 in Cloudflare.
-Why?
-Naver "infant formula amount" matches well.
-That traffic is invisible to GSC, so baby-formula is invisible from Google's angle.
+The interesting case was the baby-formula page.
+It doesn't show up in GSC at all, yet it was the #1 visited page in Cloudflare.
+It turned out Naver's "infant formula amount" queries matched it well, and because that Naver traffic never appears in GSC, baby-formula was entirely invisible from Google's angle.

-→ To know the real top pages, look at Cloudflare.
-GSC data is just the tip of the iceberg.
+So if you want to know which pages are actually popular, you have to look at Cloudflare.
+The GSC data really is just the tip of the iceberg.

 How to use each tool